-Orthopaedics is a term to describe injuries and conditions that affect the body’s musculoskeletal system.
-This system is comprised of:
+Orthopaedics is the term used to describe the branch of medicine concerned with conditions involving the body’s musculoskeletal system.

 How do orthopaedic injuries occur?

-- failed hip and knee replacement procedures - including failed hip replacement, leading to further surgery and bone loss
+- Poorly managed hip and knee replacement procedures - including failed hip replacements - leading to further surgery, bone loss and ongoing mobility issues

-- damage to arteries, leading to compartment syndrome
+- Damage to arteries during surgery, leading to compartment syndrome

-Our team of dedicated solicitors will work tirelessly to gain the best possible result for you.
-We will not only help you when making your claim, but also provide you with advice and support throughout proceedings.
-We will:
+Our team of dedicated solicitors will work tirelessly to gain the best possible result for you, not only in terms of helping you when making your claim, but also by providing advice and support throughout the process.

-- thoroughly investigate your case and the evidence surrounding it
+- investigate your case and the evidence surrounding it

-- estimate how much compensation you are owed based on the circumstances of your case
+- work out how much compensation you should receive based on the circumstances of your case

-- liaise and negotiate with relevant third parties on your behalf
+- negotiate with relevant third parties on your behalf

 - represent you in court if required